shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax-c-chain-to-eth-address-transfer-tutorial.md

 ```
 At this point, the transfer should have completed. `Transaction successful with hash: ${createReceipt.transactionHash}` outputs the transaction has in your terminal.
 This is your transaction record.

+At this point, the transfer should have completed. \`Transaction successful with hash: ${createReceipt.transactionHash}\` outputs the transaction hash to the terminal.
+This is your transaction record.

 At this point, you have gone through the entire script.

 The finished script should look as follows: